 Better ROAS Off-Peak

-- Maintenance keywords: "AC tune-up near me," "furnace maintenance," "HVAC preventive maintenance," "seasonal HVAC checkup"
+- HVAC (spring/fall): "AC tune-up near me," "furnace maintenance," "HVAC preventive maintenance," "duct cleaning near me," "indoor air quality testing"

-Instead of pausing campaigns entirely, reduce your emergency/repair campaign budgets by 30-40% and redirect that spend to maintenance and IAQ campaigns.
+Instead of pausing campaigns entirely, reduce your emergency and replacement campaign budgets by 30-40% and redirect that spend to maintenance, inspection, and upgrade campaigns.
 You keep your campaign data and quality scores intact while targeting services that match seasonal demand.

 5) Strategy 3: Email & SMS Campaigns

-Your past customer list is a gold mine during slow season.
-These are people who already trust you, already have your contact info saved, and whose systems are another year older.
-A well-timed email or text message can turn a quiet week into a fully booked one.
+Your past customer list is the highest-ROI marketing asset you own during slow season.
+These are people who already trust you, already have your contact info saved, and whose homes need your services again.
+A well-timed email or text can turn a quiet week into a fully booked one at near-zero cost.

 The key is relevance and timing.
-Don't send generic "we miss you" emails.
-Send seasonal reminders tied to real needs.
-Here are campaign ideas that actually drive bookings:
+Do not send generic "we miss you" blasts.
+Send seasonal reminders tied to real, trade-specific needs.
+Here are high-converting campaign types for each trade:

 Send in March/April.
-Remind customers their AC hasn't been serviced since last year.
-Include a limited-time tune-up offer ($79-$99).
-Mention that scheduling now avoids the summer rush and guarantees priority service.
+Remind customers their AC has not been serviced since last year.
+Include a limited-time tune-up offer.
+Mention that scheduling now avoids the summer rush and guarantees priority service when heat waves hit.

 Send 11 months after their last service.
-"It's been almost a year since we serviced your system.
-Time for your annual tune-up?"
-This is the highest-converting email you can send because it's personally relevant.
+"It's been almost a year since we serviced your [system/roof/plumbing/panel].
+Time for your annual checkup?"
+This is the highest-converting email any trade can send because it is personally relevant to that customer.

 SMS vs Email

-SMS has a 98% open rate vs 20-25% for email.
-Use SMS for time-sensitive offers and appointment reminders.
-Use email for longer content like seasonal tips, equipment guides, and maintenance plan details.
-The best approach is both: send an email with the full details, followed by a text reminder two days later.
+SMS has a 98% open rate versus 20-25% for email.
+Use SMS for time-sensitive offers, post-storm outreach, and appointment reminders.
+Use email for longer seasonal guides, equipment age alerts, and maintenance plan details.
+The best approach uses both: send an email with full context, followed by a text reminder two days later.

-Adding IAQ services without dedicated marketing is like opening a store without a sign.
-Create specific landing pages for each IAQ service, run targeted ads, and train your techs to recommend IAQ solutions during every maintenance visit.
-The service has to be visible and actively promoted to generate revenue.
+Adding ancillary services without marketing them is like opening a store without a sign.
+Create specific landing pages for each add-on, run targeted search ads, and train your techs to recommend these services on every job.
+The service has to be visible and actively promoted to generate revenue — it will not sell itself.

 7) Strategy 5: SEO Content During Downtime

 Slow season is the best time to invest in SEO content.
-Your team has more bandwidth, there's less competitive noise, and the content you create now will start ranking just in time for peak season.
-SEO is a compounding asset.
-The content you publish this quarter generates leads for years.
+Your team has more bandwidth, there is less competitive noise, and the content you build now will start ranking just in time for peak season.
+SEO is a compounding asset: every page you publish this quarter generates leads for years.

-Most HVAC company websites have a homepage, an about page, and maybe a generic "services" page.
-That's not enough to compete in organic search.
+Most home service contractor websites have a homepage, an about page, and a generic services page.
+That is not enough to compete in organic search.
 Google rewards depth and specificity.
-Use your downtime to build out the content that drives measurable organic traffic.
+Use your downtime to build the content architecture that drives organic leads at zero marginal cost.

 Content to Build During Slow Season

 - Location pages.
-If you serve multiple cities or neighborhoods, create a page for each.
-"AC Repair in [City]" pages rank for local searches and show Google your service area.
+If you serve multiple cities or neighborhoods, create a page for each. "[Service] in [City]" pages rank for local searches and signal your service area to Google.
 Aim for 10-20 location pages covering your core markets.

 - Blog posts answering customer questions.
-"How much does AC repair cost?"
-"How often should I change my air filter?"
-"When should I replace my HVAC system?"
+"How much does roof replacement cost?"
+"When should I replace my water heater?"
+"How long does an EV charger installation take?"
 These informational queries drive top-of-funnel traffic that converts over time.
+See examples of high-converting roofing content and plumbing lead generation content.

 - Comparison and buying guides.
-"Central AC vs. Mini Split: Which Is Right for Your Home?"
-"Top 5 Furnaces for [Your Climate]."
+"Central AC vs. Mini Split," "Asphalt vs. Metal Roofing," "Tankless vs. Tank Water Heater," "Level 1 vs. Level 2 EV Charger."
 These pages capture high-intent research traffic from homeowners planning a purchase.

 The 90-Day SEO Sprint

 Set a goal to publish 2-3 new pages per week during your slow season.
-In a 90-day sprint, that's 25-40 new pages targeting specific keywords.
+In a 90-day sprint, that is 25-40 new pages targeting specific keywords.
 By the time peak season arrives, those pages are indexed, gaining authority, and starting to rank.
-This is the single highest-ROI activity you can do during the off-season.
+This is the highest-ROI investment you can make during the off-season.

 8) Strategy 6: Referral & Review Campaigns